vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 oratory in the following judicious words : —

-• Of all political thinkers in India, Mr. Tilak has the invaluable gift of shedding dry light on the subject of- his discourse, without converting his address into an appeal to our emotions merely.
-Nor does he desire to re*iterate commonplace observations and stale and super- ficial sentiments.
-On the other hand, it has been his> aim whenever he comes forward to make a public pro- nouncement, to convince the intellect of his hearers, to overcome the doubts and difficulties of his audience, and to take up the strongest position of his opponents^ and establish his own, in the light of reason and logic>
+• Of all political thinkers in India, Mr. Tilak has the invaluable gift of shedding dry light on the subject of###his discourse, without converting his address into an appeal to our emotions merely.
+Nor does he desire to re*iterate commonplace observations and stale and super###ficial sentiments.
+On the other hand, it has been his> aim whenever he comes forward to make a public pro###nouncement, to convince the intellect of his hearers, to overcome the doubts and difficulties of his audience, and to take up the strongest position of his opponents^ and establish his own, in the light of reason and logic>